sim0njo/docs/docs/Phc2MqttV5.md

 -- A simple "AllOff" button can be defined as follows, note that the STM should have programming to handle the imd.0.in15.ingt2 command.

   {"desc":"AllOff","comp":"button","press":"imd.0.in15.ingt2"}

+Pressing the 'press' button in the HA dashboard sends a MQTT publish with topic "&lt;Module.RxTopicPfx>/cmd/ccmd" and data "imd.0.in15.ingt2"

 - **Shutter Group Buttons**: